alxgmpr/PyNode/README.md

 I am not responsible for your usage of this script or the proxies created by it.
 Use at your own risk and do your own research.
 Proxies should never be used for unlawful purposes.

+## F.A.Q.

+* Q: **How fast are these proxies?**
+* A: That depends.
+On local networks you can expect ~400-1k ms ping times, depending on how far you are from the east coast.
+For best results, run your bot on a east coast VPS.
+On eastern AWS I average ~120-200ms ping time.
+(These times are measured from Dashe, other requests will vary)

+* Q: **My proxies are banned right from the start**
+* A: This happens sometimes.
+Go into your linode account, delete the non-working server and try again.

+* Q: **Are these rotating?
+Why does this "trick" work?**
+* A: No these aren't rotating.
+While they all share the same IP, Shopify treats them somewhat differently when monitoring.
+I don't really know why all this works, but it does for Shopify.

+* Q: **Can I sell these to people?**
+* A: Can you?
+Yes.
+Should you?
+No. You're effectively selling a single proxy server as 50 proxy servers.
+Which isn't truthful.
+Also Linode probably won't like it—just a guess.

+* Q: **Can you help me run this?**
+* A: No. If you can't figure this out from this readme, I don't know how to help you.
+Google.

 ## License